-The consequences (resulting effect) of the scenarios on Water Quality, Ecology and Ecosystem Services, Economy and Society will be described in following reports.
+The consequences (resulting effect) of the scenarios on Water Quality, Ecology and Ecosystem Services, Economy and Society will be described in reports 2-4 (i.e. Quantification of the EWR and changes in EGSAs; Ecological Base Configuration Scenarios; and Evaluation of Scenarios reports).